dadamvince/dadamvince.github.io/_projects/3_project.md

 img: assets/img/7.jpg
 redirect: https://unsplash.com
 importance: 3
-category: work
+category: Work in progress
 ---

 This estimation approach focuses particularly on the COVID-19 era using various measures of economic activity to better capture an estimate of the output gap.
 We use both the Oxford Stringency and Google Mobility indices to better estimate potential GDP in order to derive a more accurate definition of the output gap which in turns leads to a more convincing estimate for the natural rate of interest.

     ---
     layout: page